WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

   - Portal
   - Revoked
   - Certs or Certificates

+  - And any others if you feel the need to

 If you have any questions or notice missing information, please reach out in `#contributor-chat` for assistance.